mzdyb/netdevops/README.md

 ## Network environment

 Environment consists of two separate networks: Developement and Production.
-They have the same infrastructure and configurations
+They have the same topologies and configurations.
+The same SoT for both Developament and Production networks is used to avoid the need of two separate SoTs synchronization.
+But in case of Developament network there is adjustment of hostnames (for better visibility which device we are using) and Management interface's IP and static routes allowing connectivity Developement network.

 ## Workflow
 ...